-The H-minimal Lagrangian submanifold $N\subset\C^m$ corresponding to $\mathcal R$ from Proposition~\ref{n=2} is a total space of a bundle over $T^{m-2}$ with fibre~$S_g$.
-It is an aspherical manifold (for $m\ge4$) whose fundamental group enters the short exact sequence
+The $H$-minimal Lagrangian submanifold $N\subset\C^m$ corresponding to $\mathcal R$ from Proposition~\ref{n=2} is the total space of a bundle over $T^{m-2}$ with fibre~$S_g$.
+This is an aspherical manifold (for $m\ge4$) whose fundamental group is included in the short exact sequence

 For $n>2$ and $m-n>3$ the topology of $\mathcal R$ and $\mathcal Z$ is even more complicated, see~\cite{bu-pa02},~\cite{gi-lo09} and~\cite[\S{}III.2]{pano10} for more results in this direction.